Pegasus World Cup Preview, Tips, Runners & Trends

 Andy Powell

-Established in 2017 and scheduled to take place in January of each year at the Gulfstream Park racecourse is the Pegasus World Cup, the race is open to runners who are aged four or older and is run on the dirt over a distance of one mile and one furlong and holds a Grade I status.
+Established in 2017 and scheduled to take place in January of each year at Gulfstream Park, the Pegasus World Cup is a race open to runners aged four or older, run on the dirt over a distance of one mile and one furlong, and holds a Grade I status.

-The race replaced the Donn Handicap which ran from 1959 until 2016 but because of the vast changes, the Pegasus World Cup has been considered a new race, the purse for example was $300k for the final renewal of the Donn Handicap in 2016 whilst the first-ever Pegasus World Cup had a purse of $12m!
-That purse rose to $16m for the 2018 renewal but has since dropped, it was $9m in 2019 and has since carried a purse of $3m.
+The race replaced the Donn Handicap, which ran from 1959 until 2016, but because of the profound changes, the Pegasus World Cup has been considered a new race; the purse, for example, was $300k for the final renewal of the Donn Handicap in 2016, whilst the first-ever Pegasus World Cup had a purse of $12m!
+That purse rose to $16 million for the 2018 renewal, but has since dropped; it was $9 million in 2019 and has since carried a purse of $3 million.

 Pegasus World Cup Information: